mauricezeegers/observational-studies/README.md

 # Observational Studies

-This page is part of the **[central academic repository](https://github.com/mauricezeegers)of Prof. dr. Maurice Zeegers, Professor of Epidemiology at Maastricht University, the Netherlands.
+This page is part of the [central academic repository](https://github.com/mauricezeegers) of Prof. dr. Maurice Zeegers, Professor of Epidemiology at Maastricht University, the Netherlands.

 ---